 Yes, the price you are quoted is the delivery price and includes VAT at 5%.

 We use a nationwide courier service, and the logs are delivered on a recycled burnable pallet.
-For some local deliveries we use our smaller vehicles.

 The courier’s vehicle must be able to park.
 Delivery vehicles use tail-lift offloading.
 A pallet truck is used to manoeuvre the products off the vehicle to the kerb site delivery point.
 The courier cannot travel across gravel or grass.